yk9221/Bode-Plot/README.md

 # Bode Plot
 ## Overview
-This web application allows users to input transfer functions, compute their frequency responses, and visualize both magnitude (in dB) and phase (in degrees) plots using Desmos.
+This web application allows users to input transfer functions, compute their frequency responses, and visualize both magnitude (in dB) and phase plots using Desmos.

 ## Usage
 1. The website is deployed here: [Bode Plot](https://yk9221.github.io/Bode-Plot/)